retro16/acsi2stm/doc/compiling.md

 If your SD card is stuck in read-only mode, you need to do hardware modifications.
 If you cannot do that (or don't want to), use the legacy variant.

+If you have a faulty DMA chip (common problem), you will have to use the PIO variant.

 Compiling and installing a new firmware